-Dr. Bilal Dabir Sekou, PhD.- Chair of the CCCT Governing Board: Bilal Dabir Sekou is an Associate Professor of Political Science in Hillyer College at the University of Hartford.
+Dr. Bilal Dabir Sekou, PhD. – Chair of the CCCT Advisory Board: Bilal Dabir Sekou is an Associate Professor of Political Science in Hillyer College at the University of Hartford.
 His research interests are race and politics, urban politics, and campaigns, elections, and voting behavior.
 He has published articles on social and political participation by African Americans and public attitudes toward quality and integrated education in Connecticut.

-James Barber: is currently Director of Community Outreach at Southern Connecticut State University.
+James Barber: James retired in 2022, after 58 years of leadership, from his role as Director of Community Outreach at Southern Connecticut State University.
 James comes to Common Cause in Connecticut with decades of social justice and community outreach experience in Connecticut, especially focusing on youth.
 In 2010 he received a lifetime achievement award from the Greater New Haven African American Historical Society for his work.

 Dan Livingston: is a founding partner of Livingston, Adler, Pulda, Meiklejohn & Kelly PC who has been a labor and progressive activist in three states — New York, New Jersey, and Connecticut.
 He has extensive experience in labor and employment law including arbitrations, and litigation before the State Labor Relations Board, the National Labor Relations Board, the Connecticut Commission on Human Rights & Opportunities, the Connecticut Superior Court, the U.S. District Court, the Connecticut Supreme Court and the U.S. Court of Appeals for the Second Circuit.
 Dan also serves as chief negotiator in union contract negotiations, and lead advocate in interest arbitrations, including the successful effort of State Employee Unions to secure health and pension benefits for domestic partners of the state’s gay and lesbian employees.